pytorch/pytorch.github.io/_mobile/ios.md

 ### Model Preparation

 Let's start with model preparation.
 If you are familiar with PyTorch, you probably should already know how to train and save your model.
-In case you don't, we are going to use a pre-trained image classification model - Resnet18, which is already packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
+In case you don't, we are going to use a pre-trained image classification model - [Resnet18](https://pytorch.org/hub/pytorch_vision_resnet/), which is already packaged in [TorchVision](https://pytorch.org/docs/stable/torchvision/index.html).
 To install it, run the command below.

-> Before running, we highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.
+> We highly recommend following the [Pytorch Github page](https://github.com/pytorch/pytorch) to set up the Python development environment on your local machine.

 ```shell
 pip install torchvision